dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 The `detectImage` function in `line 4` takes in a single parameter `String` `base64` format image and returns a `Map` which consists of the image with bounding box and the microalgae count in `line 22`.

+The `URL endpoint` that we copied from the previous section is on `line 7`.

-The screenshot below illustrates the Flutter app sending a sample image to the inference server and getting a response on the number of detected microalgae cells on the image.
+The screenshot below illustrates the Flutter app sending a sample image to the Hugging Face inference server and getting a response on the number of detected microalgae cells and the image with all the bounding boxes.
 {{< figure src="microsense.gif" width=500 >}}

 I've also published the app on Google Playstore if you'd like to try them out.
 [Here](https://play.google.com/store/apps/details?id=com.micro.sense) is the link to the app.